Slevinski/slevinski.github.io/series/signed-language-writing-critical-review/START_HERE.md

 This series reviews scholarship, standards, and proposals about signed language writing.

+Use this note as a quick reader orientation.
+The Overview gives the fuller scholarly map; this note gives the shortest route into the method, baseline, and review set.

 It is critical in the ordinary scholarly sense: it reads sources carefully, preserves what they establish, distinguishes insight from overextension, and asks whether conclusions match the evidence.

 The series uses a definite lens.
 It keeps writing, notation, encoding, rendering, infrastructure, evidence, authority, and data objects distinct, then asks what each source actually solves.